-Master Specification
+Guide Specification

-The Port of Seattle maintains a master specification which is used by both the Aviation and the Seaport Divisions.
-The master specification is intended as a foundation from which design teams can build their project specifications.
-The master specification is not intended to cover specific projects.
+The Port of Seattle maintains a guide specification which is used by both the Aviation and the Seaport Divisions.
+The guide specification is intended as a foundation from which design teams can build their project specifications.
+When using the guide specification, designers shall employ track changes for the purposes of efficient design review by the Port.
+The guide specification is not intended to cover specific projects.
 Each design team is required to review and modify the specification to suit the specific project requirements.